yifanlu/psvsd/index.md

 1. Follow the disassembly tutorial on [iFixit](https://www.ifixit.com/Teardown/PlayStation+Vita+Teardown/7872) down to step 9.
 If you are replacing the motherboard as well, follow down to step 20.
 A general piece of advice is that you should be careful removing the battery connector.
 You should pull upwards away from the surface of the motherboard to remove the connector **not** downwards.
 That connector is very fragile and easily breakable.
 2. Remove the 3G modem card.
 Be **very** careful unscrewing the modem.
 The screws can be very tight and you can easily cam them out.
 If you are using a replacement motherboard, you can purchase screws with M1.6x4mm size.
 3. Insert the psvsd card at a 45° angle and push down to lock it in place.
 Use the screws to secure it in place.
-4. Format a microSD with FAT32 or exFAT on your computer.
-If given the option, choose to use the MBR partition scheme.
-5. Place the microSD card into the psvsd module.
+4. Place the microSD card into the psvsd module.
-6. Reassemble the Vita back together.
+5. Reassemble the Vita back together.

 ### Software